 A Total Solar Eclipse occurs somewhere on Earth about every 18 months, usually somewhere out to sea.
-The Ningaloo Eclipse will be accessible by land – a remarkably rare opportunity for visitors!
-The 2023 Total Solar Eclipse is taking place in a UNESCO World Heritage-listed region, which makes the backdrop even more special.
+The phenomenon in 2023 will be accessible by land – a remarkably rare opportunity for viewing!

-Hear from WA’s Chief Scientist Professor Peter Klinken and others and discover the great ways you can experience the Ningaloo Eclipse and night sky experience like no other on Earth.
+Hear from WA’s Chief Scientist Professor Peter Klinken and others and discover the great ways you can have an eclipse and night sky experience like no other on Earth.

-Make your journey all the more memorable with tips on travelling for your Ningaloo Eclipse adventure.
+Make your journey all the more memorable.
+Check these tips for your 2023 Solar Eclipse experience.